List of Star Wars: Knights of the Old Republic characters: Revan

 The main protagonist and player character of the first game is Revan, an amnesiac Sith Lord who is reassigned a new identity as a member of the Republic army.
 Revan's true identity is not revealed until a predetermined point in the narrative where the player is confronted by the game's central antagonist Darth Malak for the first time.
+Revan's gender, class, and facial appearance are chosen and customised by the player, with Rino Romano providing the voice for the male Revan, and Charity James voicing the female Revan.
+Since the player can choose the gender of Revan, much of the dialogue revolving around the character is gender-neutral with only a few exceptions.